 - William Shakespeare, easily the mostly widely-performed playwright of all time and the most widely-read writer at least since The Bible.
 He has stayed popular for over four centuries, each generation claiming him all over again and reinventing him as their own.
 In his own day, he deliberately maintained Multiple Demographic Appeal, writing plays that managed to please the uneducated lower classes, the moderately-educated emerging middle class, and the well-educated members of the court (up to and including Queen Elizabeth and later King James).

 - Cirque du Soleil's success is largely built upon this — the fact that it has mounted permanent, successful productions at both Las Vegas casino resorts and Disney Theme Parks is a sign of that.
 They have enough productions now that some are aimed at more specific audiences (Zumanity is adults-only and Hotter and Sexier, Wintuk was a Lighter and Softer holiday-season show), but in general they cast their net wide with stunts and comedy that appeal to all ages.
 At Mystere (Vegas) you'll often see children sprinkled admist all the adults in the audience while at La Nouba (Walt Disney World) adults without children attend alongside family groups.

 - Most of the Sonic the Hedgehog franchise has a multiple demographic appeal.
 This may be due to the fact that many of the people who played the original game in their childhood are now in their twenties/thirties and it's nostalgia setting in.
-In addition, the series attracts new fans for its Scenery Porn, Awesome Music, Darker and Edgier stories (though they're going back on that one recently), Fanservice, and Sonic's Badass attitude making the series enjoyable for kids and young adults alike.
+In addition, the series attracts new fans for its Scenery Porn, Awesome Music, Darker and Edgier stories (though they're going back and forth on that one recently), Fanservice, and Sonic's badass attitude making the series enjoyable for kids and young adults alike.

 - The same is true of all the Sonic animated series.
 Unfortunately, this seems to have resulted in those demographics turning on each other.